michaelricelaw/michaelricelaw.github.io/_posts/2018-07-07-ripple-update.markdown

 ---
 layout: post
 title:  "Coffey v.
-Ripple Labs - remand motion may be interesting"
+Ripple Labs - remand motion may resolve the securities question"
 date:   2018-07-07 11:23:00 -0700
 categories: ICOs securities
 excerpt: The plaintiff's recent filing may trigger early findings as to whether Ripple's tokens are securities.
 ---

 Here's an early update in _Coffey v.
 Ripple_.
-Plaintiff recently filed a motion to remand from federal court back to state court, which may trigger early findings as to whether Ripple's tokens are securities -- earlier than I originally thought.
+Plaintiff recently [filed a motion](/assets/pdf/2018-06-27-ripple-pl-mtn-remand.pdf) to remand from federal court back to state court, which may trigger early findings as to whether Ripple's tokens are securities -- earlier than I originally thought.

 ## Where we are in the case